When Neurodiversity Collides with Ministry and Missions

 You might be looking at your capacity and realizing that you have something else impacting your energy and capacity on the field.

 You might just be learning that something might be different and that neurodiversity could be a part of your story.
+Neurodiversity might play into your decisions and challenges in ways that require special ways of processing.

-Podcast: Embracing Neurodiversity Empowering Cross Cultural Workers
+Global Trellis Podcast: Embracing Neurodiversity Empowering Cross Cultural Workers

 When that something else is autism, executive function difficulties, ADHD, AuDHD, special needs, or anything spectrum related, it can be isolating and lonely.